15 February 2003 Iraq War protests: International coordination

 The 15 February international protests were unprecedented not only in terms of the size of the demonstrations but also in terms of the international coordination involved.
-Researchers from the University of Antwerp claim that the day was possible only because it "was carefully planned by an international network of national social movement organisations."
+Researchers from the University of Antwerp claim that the day was possible only because it "was carefully planned by an international network of national social movement organizations."

-Immanuel Wallerstein has spoken of the international protests as being organised by the forces of "the Porto Alegre camp in reference to the emergence of global social movements who had been organising around international events such as the 2001 World Social Forum in Porto Alegre."
-Some commentators claim this is an example of "grassroots globalisation", for example one book claims that "The worldwide protests were made possible by globalisation...
-But make no mistake—this was not your CEO's globalisation.
-The peace demonstrations represented, not a globalisation of commerce, but a globalisation of conscience".
+Immanuel Wallerstein has spoken of the international protests as being organised by the forces of "the camps of Porto Alegre and Davos" in reference to the emergence of global social movements who had been organising around international events such as the 2001 World Social Forum in Porto Alegre.

 The idea for an international day of demonstrations was first raised by the British anti-capitalist group Globalise Resistance (GR) in the wake of an anti-war demonstration in Britain of 400,000 on 28 September.
 At the time GR was involved in planning for the Florence European Social Forum (ESF) and brought up the suggestion at an ESF planning meeting.
 According to GR's Chris Nineham, "There was considerable controversy.
 Some delegates were worried it would alienate the mainstream of the movement.
 We, alongside the Italian delegates, had to put up a strong fight to get it accepted."